angular/angular/src/material/tabs/tabs.md

 elements as the "tabs".
 You should use this component when you want your cross-page navigation to look like a tabbed interface.
 As a rule of thumb, you should consider `MatTabNavBar` if changing tabs would change the browser URL.
-For all navigation, including with `MatTabNavBar`, always move browser focus to an element at the beginning of the content to which the user is navgating.
+For all navigation, including with `MatTabNavBar`, always move browser focus to an element at the beginning of the content to which the user is navigating.
 Furthermore, consider placing your `<router-outlet>` inside of a [landmark region](https://www.w3.org/TR/wai-aria-1.1/#dfn-landmark) appropriate to the page.